Jennifer is a National Geographic Explorer and a fellow of the Royal Canadian Geographical Society.

 In 2018, she expanded her work to include communities in French Polynesia.

 Jennifer holds degrees in both biology and fine arts.
 She is a winner of the National Outdoor Book Award for Paddlenorth, the story of one of her 50-day canoeing expeditions across the Canadian Arctic.
-Her radio documentaries have been broadcast internationally and recognized by the Nieman Foundation for Journalism at Harvard University.
-Her writing has appeared in various outlets including National Geographic, the BBC, and the Canadian Broadcasting Corporation (CBC).
+Her radio documentaries have been broadcast internationally and recognized by the New York Festivals, the Gabriel Awards, and the Nieman Foundation for Journalism at Harvard University.
+Her writing has appeared in various outlets including National Geographic Magazine, the BBC, and the Canadian Broadcasting Corporation (CBC).

 She lives in Ottawa, Canada.